breezeight/nicola_blog/_guides/html_css.markdown

 When an !important rule is used on a style declaration, this declaration overrides any other declaration made in the CSS, wherever it is in the declaration list.
 Although, !important has nothing to do with specificity.
 Using !important is bad practice because it makes debugging hard since you break the natural cascading in your stylesheets.

 https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity#The_!important_exception

+### Selector examples

+* `.container div` Select any div element that is a child of any element with a class name of "container" [exmaple](https://css-tricks.com/whats-the-difference/)

+* `div.container` Select any div element that has a class name of "container" [exmaple](https://css-tricks.com/whats-the-difference/)

 ## Replaced and non replaced elements